IJG-DR/MechaCar_Statistical_Analysis/README.md

 ![Shapiro Normality Tests](Resources/images/shapiro_normality_tests.png)

-After considering the data, and seeing that visually both the population, Lot 2 and Lot 3 have minor skewness, and that only Lot 2 has a  a *p-value* greater than 0.05 in order to meet our significance level for the Shapiro-Wilks Test, we opted for a minimum sample size greater than 20 in conducting one sample t-tests, in order to rely on the *Central Limit Theorem* (source: https://www.spss-tutorials.com/spss-shapiro-wilk-test-for-normality/).
+In considering the data, we observed that visually both the population, Lot 2 and Lot 3 have minor skewness, and that only Lot 2 has a  a *p-value* greater than 0.05, and only Lot 2 would meet our significance level for the Shapiro-Wilks normality test.
+As a result, we opted for a minimum sample size greater than 20 for running the one sample t-tests, in order to rely on the *Central Limit Theorem* (source: https://www.spss-tutorials.com/spss-shapiro-wilk-test-for-normality/).

 These t-tests were conducted for the whole population as well as for each lot using *R*'s *t.test()* function with the *subset* argument.
-We also used a sample size of 30 to be on the safe side.
+A sample size of 30 was used to be on the safe side.

 ### T-Test for the Population
 ![One-Sample T-Test - Population](Resources/images/onesample_t-test_population.png)